WilliamBergamin/pyntax/README.md

 ### `manifest.json`

 `manifest.json` is a configuration for Slack apps.
 With a manifest, you can create an app with a pre-defined configuration, or adjust the configuration of an existing app.
+This is also were you can define your functions and workflows for Slack.

+### `/triggers`

+All trigger configuration files live in here - for this example, `time_off_request.json` is the trigger config for a trigger that starts the Time Off Request workflow initialized in `manifest.json`.

 ### `app.py`

 `app.py` is the entry point for the application and is the file you'll run to start the server.
 This project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.

+### `/functions`

+Functions are reusable building blocks of automation that accept inputs, perform calculations, and provide outputs.
+Functions can be used independently or as steps in workflows.

-### `/listeners`
+### `slack.json`

-Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.
+Used by the CLI to interact with the project's SDK dependencies.
+It contains script hooks that are executed by the CLI and implemented by the SDK.